coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 ## How to Generate Files

 Ensure Python Version 3.X is installed.
 I would suggest also having pipenv installed (`pip install pipenv`).
 Then run `pipenv shell` in this folder, then `python createJLPTDeck.py`.
-Resulting files will be created in the "generated" folder.
+Resulting files will be created in the `output` folder.

+An issue with this deck's approach is that the words returned from querying anki for #jlpt-n1 are not consistent.
+Different calls to the same page can return different results.
+Creating a more consistent

 ### Suggested run arguments